Back to Alabama

 Plain English Breakdown

-This law makes it illegal to fly drones within 400 feet of ticketed entertainment events, with exceptions and penalties for violations.
+This law makes it illegal to fly a drone within 400 feet of or above ticketed entertainment events, with specific exceptions for authorized users and school sports.

 What This Bill Does